ZoeyVid/nginx-proxy-manager/README.md

 - HTTP/3 (QUIC) Support if you enable HTTP/2 (can not be enabled separate)
 - Fix Proxy Hosts, if origin only accepts TLSv1.3
 - Only use TLSv1.2 and TLSv1.3
-- Use OCSP Stapling, this requires that you upload a Intermediate Certificate if you use custom certificates
+- Use OCSP Stapling, this requires that you upload a Intermediate Certificate if you use custom certificates (you may need to copy it manualy over sftp/ftp/ssh in your certificates folder)
 - More Nginx/Openresty Modules, see [here]([https://github.com/SanCraftDev/openresty-nginx-quic](https://github.com/SanCraftDev/openresty-nginx-quic/blob/develop/Dockerfile))
 - Just arround 480 MB bigger than the original version
 - Runs the admin interface on port 81 with ssl (https)